CVE-2025-10033: SQL Injection in itsourcecode Online Discussion Forum

 Technical Analysis

-CVE-2025-10033 is a SQL Injection vulnerability identified in version 1.0 of the itsourcecode Online Discussion Forum software.
-The vulnerability exists in an unspecified function within the /admin path, specifically involving manipulation of the 'Username' argument.
-This flaw allows an unauthenticated remote attacker to inject malicious SQL code into the backend database queries.
-The injection can lead to unauthorized data access, modification, or deletion, potentially compromising the confidentiality, integrity, and availability of the forum's data.
-The vulnerability does not require any user interaction or privileges, making it accessible to any remote attacker.
-The CVSS 4.0 base score is 6.9 (medium severity), reflecting the ease of exploitation (no authentication or user interaction required) but limited impact scope (low confidentiality, integrity, and availability impacts).
-No known exploits are currently observed in the wild, and no patches have been published yet.
-The vulnerability disclosure date is September 6, 2025.
+CVE-2025-10033 is a SQL Injection vulnerability identified in version 1.0 of the itsourcecode Online Discussion Forum, specifically within an unspecified function in the /admin path.
+The vulnerability arises from improper sanitization or validation of the 'Username' argument, which can be manipulated remotely without authentication or user interaction to inject malicious SQL commands.
+This flaw allows an attacker to interfere with the backend database queries executed by the forum software.
+Exploiting this vulnerability could enable unauthorized data access, modification, or deletion, potentially compromising the confidentiality, integrity, and availability of the forum's data.
+The CVSS 4.0 base score is 6.9 (medium severity), reflecting the network attack vector, low attack complexity, no privileges or user interaction required, and limited impact on confidentiality, integrity, and availability.
+Although no known exploits are currently observed in the wild, the public disclosure of the exploit code increases the risk of exploitation.
+The vulnerability affects only version 1.0 of the product, and no patches or mitigations have been officially released yet.

 Potential Impact